Quickstart Kubernetes: OpenTelemetry-first infrastructure metrics

 Send data from your applications to Cloud Observability

 You can also use the Operator to deploy a collector configured to send trace data to Cloud Observability.
-The chart configures a collector for tracing using best practices.
+The chart configures a collector for tracing following general guidelines.

 1. Run the following command to deploy a new Collector configured for trace data into the cluster.
 Or you can change the tracesCollector to enabled:true if you are overriding the chart with a values file.